 - Collaborated with MAC, PDAC, CAMA and the Government of Canada to produce the Aboriginal Toolkit on Mining, which won the National Award for the best Aboriginal mine training document in Canada 2007 and in 2008 won the International Award for the best Indigenous mine training document.

-Assisted with the establishment of numerous community joint venture partnerships to take advantage of economic opportunities and entering into agreements with corporations for training and large-scale work contracts.
+- Assisted with the establishment of numerous community joint venture partnerships to take advantage of economic opportunities and entering into agreements with corporations for training and large-scale work contracts.
 Including:

 - Assisted with the negotiation of a preferred subcontractor position with Ledcor Ltd. on 40km access road into the Eskay Creek Mine.
 Value of $2.5 million to the community corporation.

 - Negotiation of a 20 year/$46 million contract with BC Hydro.
 First Native owned IPP project in BC.

 - Negotiated Tahltan Participation Agreement with Homestake Canada Ltd. at the Eskay Creek Mine, including: 3-year upgrading and maintenance contract on the Eskay Creek access road; Employment and training programs; Feasibility study for a 10-division logging subsidiary.

 - Assisted with the establishment of numerous community development corporations, including the Tahltan Nation Development Corporation, the largest Aboriginal owned heavy construction company in Western Canada.

 - Facilitated numerous multi-stakeholder strategy forums, including the “Out of Respect” between Barrick Gold Corp., the Province of BC and local communities.

-Implementation of apprentice and training programs for Aboriginal youth.
+- Implementation of apprentice and training programs for Aboriginal youth.

-Establishment of government policies around community relations for the Mexican Commission on Human Rights and Justice, at its inception.
+- Supported establishment of government policies around community relations for the Mexican Commission on Human Rights and Justice, at its inception.

-Assisted the UNDP on the establishment of policies around democratic reform and anti-corruption for the government of Ukraine (Prime Minister Yulia Tymoshenko) after the Orange Revolution.
+- Assisted the UNDP on the establishment of policies around democratic reform and anti-corruption for the government of Ukraine (Prime Minister Yulia Tymoshenko) after the Orange Revolution.